scikit-hep/boost-histogram/docs/user-guide/quickstart.rst

     assert h == h2

-Special care was taken to ensure that this is fast and efficient.
-Please use the latest version of the Pickle protocol you feel comfortable using; you cannot use version 0, the version that was default on Python 2.
-The most recent versions provide performance benefits.
+Pickling is fast and efficient; see :ref:`usage-histogram` for details and tips on protocol selection.

 Computing with Histograms
 -------------------------

-As an complete example, let's say you wanted to compute and plot the density:
+As a complete example, let's say you wanted to compute and plot the density:

 .. literalinclude:: ../../examples/simple_density.py
    :language: python